InlandRevenue/GWS/Product - AIM/README.md

 	- [Message Samples](../Service%20-%20Identity%20and%20Access/Latest/) - OAuth requests and responses
 	- [Download the build pack](../Service%20-%20Identity%20and%20Access/Latest/Build%20pack%20-%20Identity%20and%20Access%20Services.pdf) - for OAuth 2.0 implementation

+- New Features of AIM v2.0:

+	- Changed to meet new legislation around mid-year entry.
+	- File/prepop now allows for mid-year entry.
+	- File has 3 new elements to declare:
+		- If the company is now earning over $5M
+		- If the company is deciding to enter AIM mid-year
+		- Declare any shareholders that the AIM company is paying provisional tax for.

+Prepop now returns and penalties or interest applied to the customer period.

 Test Details:
 -----------------